Prescription Drugs Detox And Treatment in British Columbia

 British Columbia is the most western province of Canada; they have done some extensive studies on the use and abuse of prescription drugs in their province.
 Studies are showing that prescription-drug addiction is more common in smaller towns, then in the larger cities of B.C.
 Patients in their forties and fifties being that of the highest risk in these towns.

 The problem seems to stem from the smaller towns, having more jobs such as mining and mill working.
-The employees who work there have higher chance for injury and most likely started off being prescribed an addictive narcotic for pain relief.
-The province is now urging doctors to take care when prescribing additive drugs, and also to make a plan at the beginning about coming off the prescription.
+The employees who work there have a higher chance for injury and most likely started off being prescribed an addictive narcotics for pain relief.
+The province is now urging doctors to take care when prescribing addictive drugs, and also to make a plan at the beginning about coming off the prescription.
 It is important that the patients know that they cannot safely stay on these drugs for a long period of time.

 Long term facilities exist through the Salvation Army; however, this type of program is not a detox program, but rather a clean-living environment.
-This style of living supports a recovering addict while they get back on their feet, and get a job, while staying sober.
+This style of living supports a recovering addict while they get back on their feet, and get a job while staying sober.
 If someone who is addicted to prescription drugs feels that this option would be best for them, calling the Salvation Army is the first step.
 They may require you to go through prescription-drug detox first, but they do try to help everyone.